Sometimes you might have the requirement to override MySQL's default setting for wait_timeout

 several times in your code; you must call it only once, ensuring you've placed any additional lines before or after that statement.1200

-seconds (20 minutes); some long drush operations like data imports, rebuilding of Site Studio components, etc, may need larger timeout values.If you are not using BLT, you can add the following code snippet to settings.php
+seconds (20 minutes); some long drush operations like data imports, rebuilding of Site Studio components, etc, may need larger timeout values.If you are not using Acquia BLT, you can follow the steps in the Overriding Drupal $databases settings page, but replace the following code snippet in the settings.php

 $databases['default']['default']['init_commands'] = array(